-Putin says Russia to expel 755 U.S. diplomatic staff, more measures possible
+Putin says U.S. must cut 755 diplomatic staff, more measures possible

 "We were waiting for quite a long time that maybe something would change for the better, were holding out hope that the situation would change somehow.
 But it appears that even if it changes someday it will not change soon," Putin said.

-However, he said Moscow and Washington were achieving results on cooperation even "in this quite difficult situation".
-The creation of the Southern de-escalation zone in Syria showed a concrete result of the joint work between the two countries, Putin said.
+He said Moscow and Washington were achieving results on cooperation, however, even "in this quite difficult situation."
+The creation of the southern de-escalation zone in Syria showed a concrete result of the joint work between the two countries, Putin said.

-Reporting by Polina Devitt; editing by Larry King and Susan Fenton
+Reporting by Polina Devitt in Moscow and Yeganeh Torbati in Washington; Editing by Susan Fenton and Peter Cooney